Harin-6044/RasaGPT/app/api/API.md

 ## Full Application and API

 - LLM  “learns” on an arbitrary corpus of data using Langchain
-- Upload documents and “train” all via [FastAPI](https://fastapi.tiangolo.com/)
+- Upload documents and “train” all via FastAPI
 - Document versioning and automatic “re-training” implemented on upload
-- Customize your own async end-points and database models via [FastAPI](https://fastapi.tiangolo.com/) and [SQLModel](https://sqlmodel.tiangolo.com/)
+- Customize your own async end-points
 - Bot determines whether human handoff is necessary
 - Bot generates tags based on user questions and response automatically
-- Full API documentation via [Swagger](https://github.com/swagger-api/swagger-ui) and [Redoc](https://redocly.github.io/redoc/) included
+- Full API documentation via Swagger and Redoc included
-- [PGAdmin](https://github.com/pgadmin-org/pgadmin4) included so you can browser your database
-- [Ngrok](ngrok.com/docs) end-points are automatically generated for you on startup so your bot can always be accessed via `https://t.me/yourbotname`
+- Ngrok end-points are automatically generated for you on startup so your bot can always be accessed via `https://t.me/yourbotname`
-- Embedding similarity search built into Postgres via [pgvector](https://github.com/pgvector/pgvector) and Postgres functions
+- Embedding similarity search built into Postgres via pgvector and Postgres functions
-- [Dummy data included](https://github.com/paulpierre/RasaGPT/tree/main/app/api/data/training_data) for you to test and experiment
+- Dummy data included for you to test and experiment
 - Unlimited use cases from help desk, customer support, quiz, e-learning, dungeon and dragons,  and more
 <br/><br/>
 ## Rasa integration

-- Built on top of [Rasa](https://rasa.com/docs/rasa/), the open source gold-standard for chat platforms
+- Built on top of Rasa, the open source gold-standard for chat platforms
-- Supports MacOS M1/M2 via Docker (canonical Rasa image [lacks MacOS arch. support](https://github.com/khalo-sa/rasa-apple-silicon))
+- Supports MacOS M1/M2 via Docker (canonical Rasa image lacks MacOS arch. support)
 - Supports Telegram, easily integrate Slack, Whatsapp, Line, SMS, etc.
 - Setup complex dialog pipelines using NLU models form Huggingface like BERT or libraries/frameworks like Keras, Tensorflow with OpenAI GPT as fallback
 <br/><br/>